federgraph/RiggVar-RG38/doc/RotaForm1.md

 and you find that the legend button and the line color button appear to do nothing, what do you do?

-Answer: Correct - you click on on Super Quick, or Super Duper, done.
+Answer: Correct - you click on Super Quick, or Super Duper, done.

 > The Legend is a legend.